CTSRD-CHERI/bluecheck/Readme.txt

   Continue searching?
   Press ENTER to continue or Ctrl-D to stop:

+Notice that the above counter-example has been saved to a file during simulation.
+(In future we hope to send it over the UART when running on FPGA.)

 Replaying counter-examples
 ==========================

-(This feature is only supported in simulation.)

-Notice that the above counter-example has been saved to a file.
-It can be replayed in isolation (perhaps with debugging enabled) by passing "+replay" as an argument the generated BlueSim executable.
+We can replay the counter-example in isolation (perhaps with debugging enabled) by passing "+replay" as an argument the generated BlueSim executable.

   # testStackID +replay
   Loading counter-example from 'CounterExample.bin'